2016 Pittsburgh Panthers football team: Georgia Tech

-Another fourth-quarter lead gone and another "what if" loss looming, Pittsburgh responded with a little bit of savvy, luck and a dash of redemption for its beleaguered defense thrown in for good measure to surge past struggling Georgia Tech.
+Another fourth-quarter lead gone, Pittsburgh responded with a redemption for its defense to surge past struggling Georgia Tech.
 First, Scott Orndoff kept his head while hauling in a tipped pass from Nate Peterman the tight end turned into a game-tying 74-yard touchdown with 3:50 to play.
 Then nose tackle Tyrique Jarrett stuffed Yellow Jackets running back Dedrick Mills on fourth down to give Pitt the ball back with 1:47 left to set up Chris Blewitt's bank shot 31-yard field goal as time expired.
-Just another heart-stopping Saturday for the Panthers.
 "I think it's just about believing and never getting down on yourself or on your team," Orndoff said.
 "Just hanging in there."

 Something Pitt (4–2, 1–1 ACC) is getting used to under coach Pat Narduzzi.
 The outcome has hung in the balance in the final 2 minutes each of the last five weeks, including a last-second loss to North Carolina two weeks ago in which the Tar Heels converted four fourth-downs on the deciding drive.

 That's what made Jarrett and linebacker Matt Galambos' stop so satisfying.
 The clock dwindling, Georgia Tech went for it on fourth-and-1 at its own 34 rather than kick it.
 Galombos—who Narduzzi describes as the defense's "computer"—sensed a dive play was coming and changed the call right before the snap, leading Jarrett to stand up Mills short of the first down.
 "I happened to guess right," Jarrett said.
 "It was perfect."